-Apoquel is the most commonly prescribed medication to treat inflammation and itchiness due to a range of allergic conditions.
+Apoquel is one of the most commonly prescribed medications to help treat inflammation and itchiness due to a range of allergic conditions.
 Apoquel will take around 4 hours before it starts working and it can provide relief anywhere from 12 to 24 hours.

 The issue with this, however, is Apoquel will need to be re-administered on a constant basis.
 This can lead to side effects developing, and even first-time use can come with alarming side effects.

 What Are The Benefits of Using Apoquel For Dogs